Lego Masters: China

 A Chinese version of the show is set to be produced by Long Qing Media for Shenzhen TV.

 France

-A French version of the show started on M6 on December 23, 2020.
+A French version of the show started on M6 on 23 December 2020.

 Sweden

 A Swedish version of the program was broadcast in 2020 on TV4.
 A second season started airing in 2021.

 Spain

 A Spanish version of the show was produced by Shine Iberia for Atresmedia with host Roberto Leal.
 It premiered on 15 December 2021, but due to poor ratings in its first two weeks, Antena 3 burned off its last three episodes on 29 December.

 Poland

 Polish version of the show, called Lego Masters, started to air in 2020.

 Norway

-A Norwegian version of the show, called Lego Masters Norge, started to air on TV 2 on October 15, 2021.
+A Norwegian version of the show, called Lego Masters Norge, started to air on TV 2 on 15 October 2021.

-Colombia

-A Colombian 2024 version of Lego Masters with participants from Colombia is being prepared by RCN Televisión.

-Chile

-A Chilean 2024 version of Lego Masters with participants from Chile is being prepared by Canal 13.

 Denmark

 A Danish version of Lego Masters was broadcast on TV 2 during spring 2021 with host Victor Lander.

 Unlike other editions of the program, the Danish version offered no cash prize.
-Instead, the three builds from the show’s freestyle finale were exhibited in Lego House, Denmark.
+Instead, the three builds from the show's freestyle finale were exhibited in Lego House, Denmark.
 And the winners were built and exhibited as miniland figures in Legoland in Billund.

 The show featured judge Søren Dyrhøj, a renowned Lego employee famous among Lego enthusiasts for designing several classic Star Wars sets including the Y-wing Star Fighter, The Death Star, and the Millennium Falcon.

 Additionally, a 2-episode Christmas and New Year's special featuring five of the participants from season one, each paired with a Danish celebrity, aired in December 2021.

-A second season began airing on September 3rd, 2022.
+A second season began airing on 3 September 2022.